gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 handshake with its peer and in case of failure or T-valid timeout, it will generate an ERROR chunk and an ABORT chunk.
 The ERROR handling follows what specified in {{ekeyhandshake}}.
-When Handshake has been successfully completed, the Association state machine will enter ENCRYPTED state.
+When Handshake has been successfully completed, the association state machine will enter ENCRYPTED state.

-If KEY handling is out-of-band, after starting T-valid timer the SCTP Association will enter ENCRYPTED state.
+If KEY handling is out-of-band, after starting T-valid timer the SCTP association will enter ENCRYPTED state.

 ### ENCRYPTED {#encrypted-state}

-The Association state machine can only reach ENCRYPTED state from CRYPT PENDING state (see {{crypt-pending-state}}).
+The association state machine can only reach ENCRYPTED state from CRYPT PENDING state (see {{crypt-pending-state}}).
 When entering into ENCRYPTED state the T-valid timer is running and the protection engine has completed the KEY handshake so that encrypted data can be sent to